 Fruit trees are a great asset to any garden or landscape.
 They provide shade, flowers, a yearly harvest, and a great talking point.
-But they can also be very vulnerable to disease.
+They can also be very vulnerable to disease.
 Keep reading to learn more about the identification of fruit tree diseases and fruit tree disease treatments.

 Common Fruit Tree Diseases